wcarc-on/wcarc-site/presentations/ve3cvg_propagation.md

 * Some Temperate Zone predictability/probability:
   - 50MHz Apr-Sept, between 6am and 10pm
   - 144MHz May-Aug, between 11am and 8 pm
-  - mid-morning peak & larger peak at abt 6pm
+  - mid-morning peak & larger peak at about 6pm
   - Tends to occur repeatedly between same spots
 * Es layers contain high concentrations of ionized metal, which gradually fall to earth
 * Constantly being replaced by meteor debris